-The parent engine shall be tested on the relevant reference fuel, as specified in Annex IV, for the relevant range.
-The fuels are G_R (fuel 1) and G{23} (fuel 3) for the H-range of gases and G{25} (fuel 2) and G{23} (fuel 3) for the L-range of gases.
-The parent engine shall meet the requirements of this Directive without any readjustment to the fuelling between the two tests.
+The parent engine shall be tested on the two relevant reference fuels as specified in Annex IV for the relevant range.
+The fuels are G20 (fuel 1) and G23 (fuel 2) for the H-range of gases, G23 (fuel 1) and G25 (fuel 2) for the L-range of gases.
+The parent engine shall meet the emission requirements without any readjustment to the fuelling between the two tests.
 However, one adaptation run over one ETC cycle without measurement is permitted after the change of the fuel.
 Before testing the parent engine shall be run-in using the procedure defined in paragraph 3 of Appendix 2 to Annex III.

-- 4.2.1.1.
-At the manufacturer's request the engine may be tested on a third fuel instead of G{23} (fuel 3) if the λ -shift factor (S{λ}) lies between 0,89 (i.e. the lower range of G_R) and 1,19 (i.e. the upper range of G{25}), for example when fuel 3 is a market fuel.
-The results of this test may be used as a basis for the evaluation of the conformity of the production. - 4.2.1.2.
+4.2.1.1.
+On the manufacturer's request it may be tested on a third fuel (fuel 3) if the λ -shift factor (S{λ}) lies between those of the fuels G20 and G23, or G23 and G25 respectively, e.g. when fuel 3 is a market fuel.
+The results of this test may be used as a basis for the evaluation of the conformity of the production.

+4.2.1.2.
 The ratio of emission results "r" shall be determined for each pollutant as follows:

-$$r = \frac{\text{emission result on reference fuel 2}}{\text{emission result on reference fuel 1}}$$ and,
+$r = \frac{emission result on reference fuel 2}{emission result on reference fuel 1}$

-$$r_a = \frac{\text{emission result on reference fuel 2}}{\text{emission result on reference fuel 3}}$$
+$$ra = \frac{emission result on reference fuel 2}{emission result on reference fuel 3}$$

-$$r{b} = \frac{\text{emission result on reference fuel 1}}{\text{emission result on reference fuel 3}}$$
+$$rb = \frac{emission result on reference fuel 1}{emission result on reference fuel 3}$$

 - 4.2.1.3.
-On delivery to the customer the engine shall bear a label (see paragraph 5.1.5) stating for which range of gases the engine is approved. - 4.2.2.
+Upon delivery to the customer the engine shall bear a label (see paragraph 5.1.5) stating for which range of gases the engine is approved. - 4.2.2.
 Exhaust emissions approval of an engine running on natural gas or LPG and laid out for operation on one specific fuel composition - 4.2.2.1.
-The parent engine shall meet the emission requirements on the reference fuels G_R and G{25} in the case of natural gas, or the reference fuels A and B in the case of LPG, as specified in Annex IV.
+The parent engine shall meet the emission requirements on the reference fuels G20 and G25 in the case of natural gas, or the reference fuels A and B in the case of LPG, as specified in Annex IV.
 Between the tests fine-tuning of the fuelling system is allowed.
 This fine-tuning will consist of a recalibration of the fuelling database, without any alteration to either the basic control strategy or the basic structure of the database.
-If necessary the exchange of parts that are directly related to the amount of fuel flow (such as injector nozzles) is allowed.

-- 4.2.2.2.
-At the manufacturer's request the engine may be tested on the reference fuels G_R and G{23} , or on the reference fuels G{25} and G{23} , in which case the type-approval is only valid for the H-range or the L-range of gases respectively. - 4.2.2.3.
-On delivery to the customer the engine shall bear a label (see paragraph 5.1.5) stating for which fuel composition the engine has been calibrated.
+If necessary the exchange of parts that are directly related to the amount of fuel flow (such as injector nozzles) is allowed. - 4.2.2.2.
+If the manufacturer so desires the engine may be tested on the reference fuels G20 and G23, or G23 and G25, in which case the type approval is only valid for the H-range or the L-range of gases respectively. - 4.2.2.3.
+Upon delivery to the customer the engine shall bear a label (see paragraph 5.1.5) stating for which fuel composition the engine has been calibrated.